kenny755/Insurance-Cost-Analysis/README.md

 * **Pricing Strategies:** Develop more accurate and fair pricing models.
 * **Risk Assessment:** Identify high-risk individuals and adjust premiums accordingly.
 * **Customer Insights

+# Insurance Cost Analysis

+## Jupyter Notebook

+The complete code and output for this project can be found in the [IBM project.ipynb](IBM%20project.ipynb) file.
+GitHub renders Jupyter Notebooks, allowing you to view the code and its results directly.